 Cerebrospinal fluid is then allowed to drip into test tubes, and the samples are sent to a laboratory for examination.

 Low-pressure headaches may also occur when other problems cause cerebrospinal fluid to leak out:

 Low-pressure headaches are intense.
 They occur when people sit or stand and may be relieved by lying flat.
-People usually also have a stiff, painful neck and may vomit.
+People usually also have a stiff, painful neck and nausea and may vomit.

 Doctors base the diagnosis of low-pressure headaches on the symptoms and the situation.

 If people have had a spinal tap, the diagnosis is usually obvious, and testing is rarely needed.

 If they have not had a spinal tap, imaging tests of the brain, such as magnetic resonance imaging (MRI), may be done.
 Before the imaging test, a contrast agent is injected into a vein, usually in an arm or a hand.
 The contrast agent is used to provide greater detail.

 Treatment of Low-Pressure Headache